dv-123/COVID-19_Detection/README.md

 # COVID-19_Detection
 This Repository consists if works related to the detection of COVID-19 and related disease from Chest Radiographs by using Image Processing Techniques, Computer Vision and Machine Learning methods.

+Following is a Report format Explanation of this project.

 ______________________________________________________________________________________________________________________________________________________________________________